Fredericton: History

-There is archaeological evidence of a camp in the area 12,000 years ago, and Maliseets farmed several kilometres upriver.
+There is archaeological evidence of a camp in the area 12,000 years ago, and the Wolastoqiyik farmed several kilometres upriver.

 Colonists from the Kingdom of France in the late 1600s built Fort Nashwaak on the north side of the Saint John River, as the capital of Acadia.
-It withstood a British attack in 1696, but the capital was later moved to Port Royal.
+It withstood a British attack in 1696, but the capital was later moved to Port Royal (Annapolis Royal).
 In 1713, Acadians escaping the British takeover of Nova Scotia settled the site, naming it Pointe Ste-Anne.
 It was destroyed in 1758 when the population of about 83 were exiled during the expulsion of the Acadians.

 It was in 1783, when United Empire Loyalists arrived from New England, that the history of modern Fredericton began.
 The following year, New Brunswick was partitioned from Nova Scotia and became its own colony.
 Pointe-Ste-Anne was renamed "Fredericstown", after Frederick, second son of King George III.
 It became the capital of the new colony, being considered to have a better defensive position than larger Saint John.

 The streets were laid out in the typical grid pattern of the time, with the names reflecting loyalist tendencies: Charlotte, Brunswick, George, King, and Queen.

 In 1785, it became the shire town of York County.
 In 1790 the New Brunswick Legislative Building was constructed.
 As a centre of government, it attracted educational institutions, with King's College (now the University of New Brunswick) being the first English-language university in Canada, and religious institutions, with Christ Church Cathedral being built as the seat of the Anglican Diocese of Fredericton in 1853.

 It was a British garrison town from 1784 to 1869, and the military compound is preserved as a National Historic Site of Canada.

 With the New Brunswick Equal Opportunity program in the 1960s, county councils were abolished, and government services were centralized provincially in Fredericton, increasing jobs and population.

+On 1 January 2023, Fredericton annexed parts of five local service districts;